ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ## Callback Loading

 When handling a big data set, you might not want to load all data at the same time.
-To ensure the DataPlugin only returns values that applications request, do ...
+To ensure the DataPlugin only returns values that applications request:

-   1. assign an empty array to the channel values property:
+   1. Assign an empty array to the channel values property:

       ```python
       ...